Sudo-Ivan/omarchy/README.md

 - Added Flatpak.
 - Install and enable OpenSnitch firewall.
 - Test using Docker or Github Actions
+- Remove docker from base installation and to bin/ivans-dev-setup

 ## Optional Configuration Scripts